riddhesh-jangid/EthereumPublish/README.md

 # Ethereum Publish :gem:
 Ethereum Publish is a DApp for writers to publish their work :books: on ethereum public blockchain.
-Ethereum publish can protect author's works from theft and also save intermediate money which are taken by publishers.
+Ethereum publish can protect author's works from theft and also save intermediate money which are taken by publishers. [:camera: Screenshot]

 ## Dependencies
 `Node.js (v12.16.1)`